quanser/Quanser_Interactive_Labs_Resources/python/docs/source/index.rst

 This site contains documentation for the virtual environments inside of Quanser Interactive Labs.
-It will walk you through installation and setup as well as documentation for how to customize your enviroment.
+It will walk you through installation and setup as well as documentation for how to customize your environment.

 .. attention:: **Looking for Hardware Documentation?**
    If you are looking for courseware or other hardware documentation for using